 As a parent, of course you want to give your child the best opportunity for success, and for many, attending the “right” university or college is that opportunity.
 Unfortunately, being accepted to the college of one’s choice may not be as easy as it once was.
 Additionally, the earlier you consider how you expect to pay for college costs, the better.
-Today, the average college graduate owes $37,731 in debt, while the average salary for a recent graduate is $49,785.1
+According to educationdata.org, In 2022, the average college graduate owed $37,338 in debt.
+The national average salary for college graduates (overall) has remained steady over the last few years at around $50,000 to $60,000.1

 Preparing for college means setting goals, staying focused, and tackling a few key milestones along the way — starting in the first year of high school.